Fenwick's Liquid Titanium Therapy

 With Patent Pending Technology, our ultimate goal is to enhance you and your animal’s quality of life with our Liquid Titanium, Far Infrared therapeutic products.

-Many of our Liquid Titanium products are now made in the United States and Canada.
+Most of our Liquid Titanium products are now made in the United States.

 W. Lawrence Schoolmeester, MD, MMM